-C. site en a credentialed director is supervising multiple sites, does the individual left in charge of the during the director's absence meet the following requirements?
-NO N/A 1.
-Be least 21 years of age; 2.
-Have completed the approved 40 clock-hour Introductory Child Care Training approved by the Department; and 3.
-Have completed the Department's Part II specialized training course, Special Needs Appropriate Practices, or completed a minimum of eight hours of in-service training in serving children with disabilities; or 4.
-Have completed the Department's 10-hour School-Age Appropriate Practices specialized training module or the 5-hour Understanding Developmentally Appropriate Practices course and the 5-hour School-Age Appropriate Practices course.
-3.8.4 Di rector Credential Renewal a. sect and naintain an active Director Credential at either level, candidates must complete the renewal ion of the CF-FSP Form 5290, Florida Child Care and Education Program Director Credentia.
-Renewal Application, which may be obtained from the Department's website at v.myflfamilies.com/childcare. b. for f doct Care activ irector Credential renewal, as documented on the Department's training transcript is active ive years from the date of issuance.
-The completed renewal application, including all required umentation, may be submitted to the Department for review and issuance of a Florida Child e and Education Program Director Credential no earlier than one year prior to the end of the ve period of the Director Credential.
-The Director Credential renewal date is determined by end date of the active period. c. the l renewal application is received after the end of the active period for the Director Credential, Florida Child Care and Education Program Director Credential and Renewal Application will eviewed and, if approved, a certificate will be issued with a renewal date of five years from date the completed renewal application was processed.
-Trainin ıg Prov riders Part I an d Part II Training Providers care professionals approved to teach the Department's Child Care Training courses meet, at um, the following qualifications: a. at least 21 years of age b. e completed the Department's six clock hour Train-the-Trainer course NO N/A C. its d e one of the following educational and experiential credentials verified by the Department or esignated representative?
-NO N/A 1.
-Four-year college degree or higher with six college credit hours in the areas of early may be substituted for the 480 hours experience in a child care setting.
+- c.
+When a credentialed director is supervising multiple sites, does the individual left in charge of the site during the director's absence meet the following requirements?
+YES NO N/A O - 1.
+Be least 21 years of age; - 2.
+Have completed the approved 40 clock-hour Introductory Child Care Training approved by the Department; and - 3.
+Have completed the Department's Part II specialized training course, Special Needs Appropriate Practices, or completed a minimum of eight hours of in-service training in serving children with disabilities; or - 4.
+Have completed the Department's 10-hour School-Age Appropriate Practices specialized training module or the 5-hour Understanding Developmentally Appropriate Practices course and the 5-hour School-Age Appropriate Practices course. - 3.8.4 Director Credential Renewal - a.
+To maintain an active Director Credential at either level, candidates must complete the renewal section of the CF-FSP Form 5290, Florida Child Care and Education Program Director Credential and Renewal Application, which may be obtained from the Department's website at www.myflfamilies.com/childcare. - b.
+A Director Credential renewal, as documented on the Department's training transcript is active for five years from the date of issuance.
+The completed renewal application, including all required documentation, may be submitted to the Department for review and issuance of a Florida Child Care and Education Program Director Credential no earlier than one year prior to the end of the active period of the Director Credential.
+The Director Credential renewal date is determined by the end date of the active period. - c.
+If a renewal application is received after the end of the active period for the Director Credential, the Florida Child Care and Education Program Director Credential and Renewal Application will be reviewed and, if approved, a certificate will be issued with a renewal date of five years from the date the completed renewal application was processed. - 3.9 Training Providers